jasperroebroek/pyspatialstats/docs/source/index.rst

 Spatial statistics for python
 *****************************

-This module aims to provide focal statistics for python, that runs without the installation of extensive GIS packages.
-It is mainly based on numpy.
+This module aims to provide spatial statistics for python, that runs without the installation of extensive GIS packages.
 For more details see the documentation.

 The package implements three different categories of spatial statistics:

-* focal statistics (:mod:`pyspatialstats.focal`), which are calculated as a moving window over input rasters (2D)
+* :ref:`Focal statistics <statistics/focal_statistics>` (:mod:`pyspatialstats.focal`), which are calculated as a moving window over input rasters (2D).
-* grouped statistics (:mod:`pyspatialstats.grouped`), which calculates the statistics based on group indices (xD)
+* :ref:`Grouped statistics <statistics/grouped_statistics>` (:mod:`pyspatialstats.grouped`), which calculates the statistics based on group indices (xD)
-* zonal statistics (:mod:`pyspatialstats.zonal`), which calculates the statistics for each group index and reapplies it to the input raster (2D).
+* :ref:`Zonal statistics <statistics/zonal_statistics>` (:mod:`pyspatialstats.zonal`), which calculates the statistics for each group index and reapplies it to the index.
 This depends on the grouped statistics module.

 *************